pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ### Saying we want to use random-number functions

 The Scratch `pick random` block is always available, but in Python we have to say we want to use the Python equivalent.
-This is a bit like how in Scratch we need to turn on extensions like the _Music_ or _Pen_ blocks.
+This is like how in Scratch we need to turn on extensions like the _Music_ or _Pen_ blocks.

 In Python, we _import_ the functions that let us choose different